 When this rate was established, it was proposed that when the fund had built up to a sufficient level to cover at least one sand replenishment, then the rate would be reduced.
+This was expected to be by the 2014/2015 financial year.
+A submission was received on last year's Draft Annual Plan asking that the rate be reduced by 50%.
+At that stage the balance was not considered sufficient to cover any emergency works that might have been required.

-The balance of the account is estimated to reach just over \$170,000 by the end of June 2014 which should cover at least one sand replenishment event.
-Council has therefore reduced the Torrent Bay Replenishment rate by 50% for the 2014/2015 year.
-The lower rate in dollars per rating unit for Area A will be \$786.65 and for Area B it will be \$248.41.
+Sand replenishment work after a major storm could cost up to \$150,000.
+The balance of the account is estimated to reach just over \$170,000 by the end of June 2014.
+The balance of the account should then cover at least one sand replenishment event and so the Council proposes to reduce the Torrent Bay Replenishment rate by 50% for the 2014/2015 year.
+The proposed lower rate in dollars per rating unit for Area A would be \$786.65 and for Area B it would be \$248.41.